 Math, science and social studies also are addressed through the techniques of the DuBard Association Method®.

-Students’ progress is noted on the Individual Education Plan (IEP), semi-annual progress reports, and through comprehensive annual testing.
+Students’ progress is noted on the Individualized Education Program (IEP) or Individualized Services Plan (ISP), semi-annual progress reports, and through comprehensive annual testing.

 - Students remain in the program until they have achieved the oral communication and academic skills necessary to be independent and successful in a general education school environment or until other educational services are needed.

 All instructional staff are extensively trained in the DuBard Association Method®.
-The faculty and staff consist of nationally certified speech-language pathologists, certified teachers of the deaf, special educators and teaching assistants.
-The administrative staff includes a development coordinator, finance and human resource coordinator, communications coordinator, assistant for operations and community relations, a data entry specialist, and a business and admissions assistant.
+The faculty and staff consist of nationally certified speech-language pathologists, certified teachers of students who are deaf or hard of hearing, special educators and teaching assistants.
+The administrative staff includes a development coordinator, finance and operations coordinator, communications coordinator, assistant for operations and community relations, a data entry specialist, and a business and admissions assistant.